JBoggsy/CozmoSoar/README.md

 Several libraries and tools are needed prior to installing the Cozmo-Soar interface itself.

 1. Install both [Python 2.7.11](https://www.python.org/downloads/release/python-2713/) or above, and [Python 3.6](https://www.python.org/downloads/) or above.
-    1. I also recommend creating and using a Python3.6+ virtual environment with the [virtualenv](https://virtualenv.pypa.io/en/latest/) tool.
-If you do this, use the python interpreter in this virtual environment for every python call except where specifically noted.
-    2. Make a note of the path to the Python 3 installation.
+    1. Make a note of the path to the Python 3 installation.
 You will need to use the path to the Python 3 binary later.

 2. Download and build the Soar Cognitive Architecture.
     1. Download the source code from GitHub [here](https://github.com/SoarGroup/Soar).
     2. Install the necessary prerequisites to Soar.
 The prerequrisites for each OS are listed in different pages [here](https://soar.eecs.umich.edu/articles/articles/building-soar).
+If building in Windows, make sure to use Visual Studio 2015.
+You also *must* install SWIG.
     3. In Windows, open the Visual Studio Command Prompt; in Liinux or Mac, open the terminal.
 Then, cd into the root directory of the Soar source code.
     4. In Windows, run the command `build all --python=[Python3 path]`, while in Linux or Mac, run `python scons/scons.py all --python=[Python3 path]`, filling in the path to your Python 3 executable from step 1. *The python executable used to run this command in Linux or Mac must be Python 2.7.11+, NOT Python 3*.
     5. Add the `out/` directory generated to your system's `PYTHONPATH` environmental variable.